Go Vegan… and Get Involved!

 As you can tell from my story above, my journey to veganism has been heavily intertwined with activism.
 Although I still support companion pet advocacy, I am more interested in the broader issue of ending speciesism (i.e. discrimination against nonhuman animals).

 Near the beginning of 2015, I joined Direct Action Everywhere as an organizer with the New York City chapter.
-As a chapter, we do monthly days of action (i.e. disruptions), sanctuary trips, potlucks, and community events.
-We work closely with another local activist group called Collectively Free and their NYC chapter.
+I’ve since decided to step back from activism for personal reasons.
+As a chapter, we did monthly days of action (i.e. disruptions), sanctuary trips, potlucks, and community events.
+We worked closely with another local activist group called Collectively Free and their NYC chapter.
+The DxE NYC Chapter is still active so reach out to them if you’d like to get involved.

-If you’re a vegan and haven’t yet gotten involved in activism, then I urge you to please participate in activities that you feel would be appropriate for you and effective for the movement.
+I urge vegans to please participate in activities that you feel would be appropriate for you and effective for the movement.
 This could mean leafletting or doing other forms of educational outreach, organizing or joining a protest, or even online activism such as petitioning, Twitter storms, or blogging.
-There are many ways we can teach and inspire others; for me, I prefer disruption style protests followed by outreach.
+There are many ways we can teach and inspire others.
 If you’re interested in this model, please check out this talk by my friend Wayne Hsiung, co-founder of Direct Action Everywhere: “From Corporate Law to Climbing Barbed Wire” (video from Farm Sanctuary’s 2015 Hoe Down).

 If you have any questions about getting involved then please contact me.